davidlares/nap/README.md

 # Nap Library

 This workshop is a `CLI` project that encapsulates resources and actions for interacting with REST `API's`.
-Basically, this library allows to build and call REST `API's` by conforming and acting as a bunch of cohesive layers that represents an abstraction of the `GoLang`'s standard `http` package.
+Basically, this library allows us to build and call REST `API's` by conforming and acting as a bunch of cohesive layers that represents an abstraction of `GoLang`'s standard `HTTP` package.

 ## Dependencies